 Human relationships only experience intimacy when both people sacrifice for each other.
 By definition, a bad boy is unwilling to offer you sacrificial love.
 So don’t fool yourself into thinking that you are immune to his lack of integrity.
 You must be willing to walk away from a man who is unwilling to sacrifice for your needs.

 Only Jesus can change someone, and it generally takes years to see real improvement.
 Change is possible, but a man must be willing to surrender himself to God and take action.
-1 John 4:19 says, “We love, because He first loved us.”
-A man’s ability to love a woman is only found in the life that Jesus offers to live through Him.
+1 John 4:19 says, “We love, because he first loved us.”
+A man’s ability to love a woman is only found in the life that Jesus offers to live through him by the Spirit.
 A real man knows that he can do nothing apart from Christ (John 15:5).
 Therefore, ladies, reserve your heart for a guy who will rely upon Christ to love you.

 Bad boys may be more common than men with character, but waiting for a man with integrity is worth it.
 So kiss the bad boys goodbye, and say hello to true love in Christ!